treborin/LibreBooking/doc/SAML-Configuration.md

 constructor: `Log::Debug('Saml attributes are: %s', var_export($saml_attributes, true));` Enable Logging in LibreBooking and try to log in.
 We’ll write out the attributes to the log file and you can copy the names into the LibreBooking SAML configuration file.

+### Configuring the other end

+You will need to configure the other end.
+For example the Azure Application Saml SSO settings.

+First of all, you need to set the identifier ID, which is the value you used for your local entityId at the end of the section titled "Exchange Metadata".

+Then you need to tell it the URL to send data back to.
+This is called the ACS or Assertion Consumer Service URL or Reply URL.
+Set it to https://your-simplesaml-url/module.php/saml/sp/saml2-acs.php/default-sp

+You probably also want to set a logout URL which should be: https://your-simplesaml-url/module.php/saml/sp/saml2-logout.php/default-sp

 ### Some Restrictions